puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_getting_started.md

 2. Click **Matching nodes**.

    You will see the number of nodes that match the node group’s rules, along with a list of the names of matching nodes.
 The matching nodes list is updated as rules are added, deleted, and edited.
 Don’t forget that [nodes must match rules in ancestor node groups](./console_classes_groups_inheritance.html#how-does-inheritance-work?) as well as the rules of the current node group before they are actually considered to be a matching node.

+> **Note**: If you have not set any rules for this node group yet, there will not be any matching nodes.

 ### Viewing Node Information
 Each node in a PE deployment has its own node details page in the PE console.
 This is where you can view a list of the node groups that a node currently matches, and the classes and top-scope variables that are currently assigned to a node.
 To view this page: